Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 Next, calculate and plot the degree distribution.
 This is a **histogram** of node degrees for each network, where the x-axis contains the degree `k` and the y-axis contains the number of nodes that have degree `k`.
 Use the `plt.plot()` function from `matplotlib`, so think first about what your `x` and `y` lists should look like.
 You can plot multiple lines on the same figure by calling `plt.plot()` multiple times:
 ```
-...
 plt.plot([1,2,3,4,5],[1,1,1,1,1],'r*')
 plt.plot([1,1,1,1,1],[1,2,3,4,5],'-b')
-...
 ```

 _Code Structure Suggestion 1_:

-You will be running the same functions on all five networks and plotting all five datasets on the \textit{same} figure, so think about how your program will be structured.
+You will be running the same functions on multiple files and plotting all data on the same figure, so think about how your program will be structured.
 You may want to keep a list of the file names and the dataset names that you can iterate over, e.g.,

 ```
 def main():